SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky UK Info On EWL - Pin Due Workflow.md

 ### Alarms

-This page displays the **Early Warning List Table**,with an entry for each current and future event with their PIN due status.
+This page displays the **Early Warning List Table**, with an entry for each current and future event with their PIN due status.
 The table displays the Cause, Alarm State, Channel, Alarm Time and Target UI.

 ### Device Data